The Last Wilderness

 - Ends: Sesfontein – Ongongo Campsite

-- Includes: Dinner the first night at Kunene River Lodge, morning coffee, brunch, dinner, eating utensils, camping fees, permits, 2-way radios, & shower (evening only)
+- Includes: Dinner the first night at Kunene River Lodge, morning coffee with rusk, brunch, dinner, eating utensils, camping fees, permits, 2-way radios, & shower (evening only)

 - Excludes: Beverages, snacks and restroom facilities